-In 2023, we revised our capital structure to be funded through working capital and cashflows generated from operations, we are profitable in the largest operating market and aiming to achieve profitability and positive cashflow for the Group by end of 2023.
-We started also exploring opportunities for external debt financing from Banks and Financial institutions to obtain funding required to continue our operations.
+In 2023, we revised our capital structure to be funded through working capital and cashflows generated from operations, we are profitable in the largest operating market and achieved profitability and positive cashflow for Swvl and its subsidiaries (together, the "Group") in 2023.
+We started also exploring opportunities for external debt financing from banks and financial institutions to obtain funding required to continue our operations.
 We monitor our cash flow projections on a current basis and take active measures to accelerate the working capital cycle.
 However, these cash flow projections are subject to various uncertainties concerning their fulfilment such as the ability to increase revenues by attracting and expanding its customer base or reducing cost structure.
 If we will not succeed in generating sufficient cash flow or completing additional financing, then it will need to continue our cost reduction plan that has been started.
 Our transition to profitable operations is dependent on generating a level of revenue adequate to support our cost structure.
 We expect to fund operations using cash on hand, through operational cash flows and raising additional proceeds.
 There are no assurances, however, we will be able to generate the revenue necessary to support our cost structure or that we will be successful in obtaining the level of financing necessary for its operations.